This information is for people renting privately in Northern Ireland.

 - being vague or hiding information

-- hiding additional costs
+- hiding extra costs

 Abandoning a private tenancy